SolPOCandCo/SolPOC/README.md

 The code uses a stable method to quickly calculate reflectivity, transmissivity, and absorptivity from a stack of thin films over a full solar spectrum.
 SolPOC comes with several optimization methods, a multiprocessing pool, and a comprehensive database of refractive indices for real materials.
 In the end, SolPOC is simple to use for no-coder users thanks to main script, which regroup all necessary variables and automatically save important results in text files and PNG images.

-The code are tested under Windows, using different as IDE.
+The code are tested under Windows, using different IDE.
 This code can be used for scientific research or academic educations.

 ## About SolPOC